 Where to Find a Soldier to Write To

 There are many organizations that can offer you the addresses to mail soldiers the letters you write.
-I will save this topic to be a separate in-depth article to be discussed separately.
+I will save this topic to be a separate in-depth article to be discussed at another time.

 From what I have researched, most organizations will give you addresses for the Air Force, Marines, Army, and many other military outfits, but they do have rules and regulations you must follow.
 For example, many require that you donate money to be a part of their cause.